 Community-driven, open-source software for user authentication, user identity management, and single-sign-on.

 Wren Security is an open-source community security suite.
-It adopted community projects formerly maintained by ForgeRock™, with roots in Sun Microsystems’ products.
+With roots in Sun Microsystems’ products, it adopted community projects formerly maintained by ForgeRock™.

 Wren Security is a CDDL-licensed, community fork of the following ForgeRock products:

 Access management, entitlements and federation server platform.
 Provides centralized authentication and authorization for multiple realms with delegated administration.